NEW for 2027: Save over £2100 per couple on our Venice River Cruise with James Martin

 Mainz is one of the oldest cities in Germany, and its enchanting main Christmas market dates back over 200 years.
 Today, the city hosts three markets, where hundreds of festive stalls still pop up in the city's delightful squares.
 You'll want to spend most of your time in the main market, which takes place in front of the 1,000-year-old cathedral and is illuminated by a canopy of twinkling fairy lights.

-How to visit: Join us on a festive sailing along the Rhine which includes a stop in Mainz to discover the delights of its traditional Christmas market.
+Join us on a festive sailing along the Rhine which includes a stop in Mainz to discover the delights of its traditional Christmas market.

 Brussels, Belgium